Serving the Community

 As part the community benefits planning process, the Community Benefits Committee conducted an every-three-year needs assessment.
 A committee designated by Mass Eye and Ear's Board of Directors approved the assessment, implementation strategy and plan, and report.
 In addition, they re-affirmed the hospital's Community Benefits Mission Statement, which is:

 - That Massachusetts Eye and Ear hereby reaffirms its commitment to serve the identified health care needs of its constituent communities/patient populations (“the designated community”).

 - That designated community is further defined for this purpose as residents of the Greater Boston area with, or at risk of, disorders of vision, hearing, voice or speech, with a special emphasis on underserved populations.

-Our Community Health Needs Assessment, Community Benefits Plan and Report for Fiscal Year 2019 includes a description of our needs assessment process and findings, our Community Benefits Committee, our Logic Model, our targets and progress towards these targets, and more.
+Our Community Health Needs Assessment Report for 2022 includes a description of our needs assessment process and findings, our Community Health Advisory Committee, and next steps in the planning process.
+View our Community Health Improvement Plan.